CARV-ICS-FORTH/SlurmDataMover/README.md

-# Slurm Data Mover
+# Slurm Data Mover (SDM)

 A tool for managing data dependencies between jobs on a Workflow.
-This tool is responsible sending data on nodes that are allocated executing a job on Slurm
+This tool is responsible sending data on nodes that are allocated for executing a job via Slurm.

+SDM aims to enable users to express data dependencies between phases of their workflows by identifying input and output files at the level of jobs.
+SDM offers users directives to implement data staging, i.e. orchestrate the necessary data transfers so that the jobs that are part of a workflow will find their required datasets in-place once they are scheduled for execution.
+In this manner, Slurm becomes more aware of workflows and is able to effectively utilize node-local storage resources.
+The expected benefits are derived from reduction of storage I/O load, and potential contention, to the underlying shared parallel filesystems, leading to improved job and workflow runtimes for jobs and workflows, while reducing potential performance interference.

 # Requirements